-First year marine and mechanical engineering students at Plymouth University have taken to the water and the skies for the first project of their studies.
+First year marine and mechanical engineering students at University of Plymouth have taken to the water and the skies for the first project of their studies.

 More than 150 students were challenged to create prototypes of boats or planes using high-tech design software, laser cutters, 3D printers and a range of materials.